davidgiven/cpm65/doc/NOTES.md

-byte 0001 number of TPA memory pages required word 0002 offset of relocation table byte 0004 must be $4c word 0005 address of bDOS entrypoint code 0007 entrypoint
+byte 0001 number of TPA memory pages required word 0002 offset of relocation table byte 0004 must be $4c word 0005 address of BDOS entrypoint code 0007 entrypoint
 ...

-relocation bytes: two strings of nibbles, in MSB/LSB order, representing incremental offsets from the beginning of the file; 0xe advances pointer but does nothing and 0xf terminates the stream (any trailing 0 is ignored).
+Relocation bytes: two strings of nibbles, in MSB/LSB order, representing incremental offsets from the beginning of the file; 0xe advances pointer but does nothing and 0xf terminates the stream (any trailing 0 is ignored).
 The first one is for ZP, second is for high byte of any addresses.

+Once relocated, the address which the relocation table is at is repurposed as the pblock, a 165-byte structure which contains the initial FCBs and command
+line:

+byte 0000 first FCB start
+byte 0010 second FCB start (only the filename bytes are usable) byte 0025 default DMA address byte 0025 ...also, command line length byte 0026 127 bytes of command line

+The binary's BSS must start above this (if you want to use it, which you don't have to).